The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 Currently “Supported” **Skill Speed Tiers**

-* 1015 for 2.43 GCD - Highest DPS, but requires some planning
+* 1015 for 2.43 GCD - Highest DPS, but requires some planning.
-* 1117 for 2.42 GCD - Some breathing room compared to the one above
+* 1117 for 2.42 GCD - Some breathing room compared to the one above.
-* 1523 for 2.38 GCD - Your average Warrior skill speed
+* 1523 for 2.38 GCD - Your average Warrior skill speed.
-* 1624 for 2.37 GCD - Some breathing room for mechs and clipping
+* 1624 for 2.37 GCD - Some breathing room for mechs and clipping.
-* 1726 for 2.36 GCD - "Greeding Mechanics" levels of comfy
+* 1726 for 2.36 GCD - "Greeding Mechanics" levels of comfy.

 The difference between 2.43 GCD and 2.38 GCD is a single weapon skill between Inner Releases: